Bernardo-MG/cookiecutter-python-library/{{cookiecutter.package_name}}/README.rst

 Prerequisites
 ~~~~~~~~~~~~~

-The project has been tested in the following versions of the interpreter:

-- Python 3.4
-- Python 3.5
-- Python 3.6
-- Pypy
-- Pypy 3

-All other dependencies are indicated on the requirements.txt file.
+Dependencies are indicated on the requirements.txt file.

 These can be installed with: